webDva/Invert-Binary-Search-Tree/README.md

 The above statement was the basis for my initial idea, but I deviated a little from that.

-First step, after having created a tree data structure, will be to traverse from the root node to the left-most sub-child, ~~collecting parent nodes along the way down.~~
+~~First step, after having created a tree data structure, will be to traverse from the root node to the left-most sub-child, collecting parent nodes along the way down.~~

-I initially was going to traverse downward, then upward, collecting nodes during downward traversal.
+I initially was going to traverse downward, then upward, collecting nodes during the downward traversal.
 But I instead chose to simply swap left and right sub-child nodes.

 # The function itself